PhD Candidate, NSF GRF, P.E.O. Scholar

-I am a doctoral student at the University of Arizona in the School of Anthropology.
+I am a PhD candidate at the University of Arizona in the School of Anthropology.
 My research focuses on cognitive evolution and social behavior, especially in domesticated species.
-I am particularly interested in developing experimental paradigms that enable meaningful comparisons of cognitive abilities across species.
+I am particularly interested in exploring the biological underpinnings of behavior and cognition, including genetics, epigenetics, and hormones.

 I graduated from Princeton University in 2014 with a bachelors degree in Ecology and Evolutionary Biology.
 My senior thesis examined differences in methylation (a type of genetic regulation) between dogs and wolves.
 After graduation, I spent a year teaching English and music in an elementary school in rural China.